-Total knee joint replacement.
-Coloured X-ray of the knee of an adult man (side view) showing an artificial (prosthetic) joint replacing the knee joint.
-This metal alloy implant, screwed in place, runs much of the length of the leg bones it helps to support.
-At lower centre, the prosthesis (dark pink) forms a hinged knee joint.
-The implant attaches to the femur (thigh bone, upper frame) and to the tibia (shin bone, lower frame).
-It forms a flexible joint, relieving joint pain and immobility.
-Knee joint replacement is conducted usually because of joint disease such as osteo- arthritis or due to injury.
-The kneecap (patella bone) is at lower left.
+Knee joint replacement.
+Coloured X-ray of the knee of a 56 year old man (front view) showing an artificial (prosthetic) joint replacing the knee joint.
+The entire knee joint surface has been replaced here.
+The implant (white) made of metal alloy attaches to the bottom of the femur (thigh bone, upper frame) and to the top of the tibia (shin bone, lower frame).
+It forms a flexible joint that can hinge like the old joint, relieving joint pain and immobility.
+Following surgery, metal sutures (blue) are seen on the skin surface and a catheter draining the area is visible.
+Knee joint replacement is conducted usually because of joint disease such as osteoarthritis or due to injury.

 Model release not required.
 Property release not required.